Callaway Gardens: Golf and tennis

 As of 2022, Callaway Gardens had two golf courses in operation.
 The Lake View Course was opened on May 21, 1952, the same day the gardens opened.
 The Mountain View Course, designed in 1965, hosted the Buick Challenge from 1991 to 2002.
 In 2001, Buick pulled its sponsorship of the tournament because of low attendance and little network coverage.
 A third course, the Gardens View Course, was opened in 1969 but was closed in 2002.

 TreeTop Adventure

 This attraction opened in May 2011 and combines a Zip line with an Obstacle Course.
 The 25 "games" run over 3,000 ft in length.
 Instructors review tethering and safety before going to the course, but participants move their own carabiner clips while on the course.

+The attraction was expanded in 2013.

 The Sapling Course is for young children; the Discovery Course is more advanced and the Lake Course is challenging and includes two land zip lines and three water zip lines which range between 200 and 700 ft.
 A spiral staircase rises 70 ft up.